apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 ![Actor input](./images/actor-input.png)

 To initiate an Actor run, click the **Start** button at the bottom of the page.
 Once the run is created, you can monitor its progress and view the log in real-time.
-The **Output** tab will display the results of the Actor's execution, which will be popultated as the run progresses.
+The **Output** tab will display the results of the Actor's execution, which will be populated as the run progresses.
 You can abort the run at any time using the **Abort** button.

 ![Actor run](./images/actor-run.png)